sempruijs/coding-with-eyes-closed/coding-with-eyes-closed/src/03-2-screen-reader.md

 #### Windows

 If you are on windows, use [NVDA](https://www.nvaccess.org/download/).
 It is fast, open source and free.
-You have other options, but they are slow and too complex and crash allot.
+You have other options, but they are slow and too complex and crash a lot.
 NVDA is not only free, it is better then the payed options.

 #### Mac